coffeeflash/tobisyurt/_posts/2022-03-26-docker-registry.md

 I decided to use a simple setup instead of big stacks of containers like for example harbor (see [https://goharbor.io/](https://goharbor.io/)).
 So I went with the registry from docker itself.
 Unfortunately this is just an api without a nice web interface like docker hub.
-That is why I added simple stateless browser, which is only using the api and the login mechanism of the registry itself.
+That is why I added a simple stateless browser, which is only using the api and the login mechanism of the registry itself.

 # The Registry